Frequently Asked Questions

 The Sustainable Digital Scholarship (SDS) Service

-We are happy to offer suggestions for how to fulfil the sustainability requirements of your project and to meet the expectations of funding bodies.
+We are happy to offer advice on fulfilling the sustainability requirements of your project to meet the expectations of funding bodies and can provide input into your data management plan (DMP) specific to the role of the SDS Service in maintaining your data.

 Yes.
-The SDS service is setup as a Small Research Facility (SRF) at the University and can provide competitive quotations for both consultancy / SDS team support and for data hosting on the SDS Platform.
+The SDS service is setup as a Small Research Facility (SRF) at the University and can provide quotations for using the SDS Platform.

-We can provide transparent costings and be included within external and internal bids (including the John Fell Fund).
-Many funders have requirements surrounding how data should be looked after during and after the project, Research Data Oxford have further information on this.
+We can provide transparent costings that can be included in external and internal bids (including the John Fell Fund).
+Many funders have requirements surrounding how data should be maintained during and after the project: Research Data Oxford have further information on this.

-If you are planning a research project and grant application, please get in touch to discuss your requirement and for further information.
+If you are planning a research project and grant application, please get in touch to discuss your requirements and for further information.

 Yes.
 The SDS service, its history and rise to success has been referenced in a selection of academic papers and reports.
 Below is a list of works authored by the SDS team or colleagues closely associated with SDS.
 For further information about works authored by individual members of the team, please check out their ORCID profiles of the Meet the Team section of our website.